Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### [Type 6- The Loyalist](/blog/enneagram/enneagram-type-6)

 - **Core Emotion:** Fear
-- **Childhood Wound:** Sixes felt connected to the protective figure in their home but internalized their relationship with this figure and learned to depend on them for a sense of security or guidance rather than trusting their own inner voice.
+- **Childhood Wound:** Sixes felt connected to the protective figure in their home but internalized their relationship with this figure and learned to depend on them for security or guidance rather than trusting their inner voice.

 </article>
 <article class="section-content">